-The Mission of Disability Services is to lead the Campus Community in the creation of an inclusive learning and working environment; and facilitate access, discourse, and involvement through innovative services, programs, and partnerships.
-Students should contact Disability Services as soon as possible before the first day of class for which accommodations are needed.
-Students seeking assistance must provide recent documentation which includes relevant medical, psychological, educational and/or emotional diagnostic tests or evaluations that verify the need for accommodation.
-Students will need to meet with Disability Services to complete an accommodation plan each semester.
-For more information, please contact the Coordinator of Disability Services at your campus or by calling (704) 878-3242.
-Disability Services provides reasonable academic accommodations to students with a documented disability under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+The Mission of Accessibility Services is to lead the Campus Community in the creation of an inclusive learning and working environment; and facilitate access, discourse, and involvement through innovative services, programs, and partnerships.
+Students should contact Accessibility Services as soon as possible before the first day of class to determine and request accommodations.
+Students seeking assistance must provide documentation that includes relevant medical, psychological, educational and/or emotional diagnostic tests or evaluations that verify the need for accommodation.
+Students will need to meet with Accessibility Services to complete an accommodation plan each semester.
+The Coordinator of Accessibility Services office is located in the Eason Student Services Center, room 110 on the Statesville Campus.
+Accessibility Services office hours are by appointment on both the Statesville Campus and the Mooresville Campus.
+Accessibility Services provides reasonable academic accommodations for students with a documented disability under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

-Mitchell Community College 2018 Performance Measures North Carolina Community College System
+Mitchell Community College 2019 Performance Measures North Carolina Community College System